If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 How To Do

-- Laying down on the bench and position your feet flat on the floor, chest up, and low-back arch exaggerated.
+- Laying down on the bench and position your feet flat on the floor.

 - Keep your arms straight to really activate the lats during the movement.

-The double cable lat pull-down is a brilliant exercise with which you can build your back and arm muscles and develop upper-body strength.
+The two-arm cable exercise is a brilliant way to build back and arm muscles and develop upper-body strength.

 How To Do

-- Inhale as you return the stirrups to the starting position, with your arms fully extended and shoulders stretched upward.
+- Inhale as you return the stirrups to the starting position.
 Repeat.

 10. Seated One Arm Cable Row

-When doing a back workout with a cable machine, there are plenty of single-arm exercises you can add to correct potential imbalances.
+When doing a back workout with a cable machine, you can add plenty of single-arm exercises to correct potential imbalances.

 It is a version of the cable row movement that trains the muscles of the upper back one side at a time.

-It works well in a variety of rep ranges, but is most popular in muscle-building workouts or as an accessory movement for strength workouts.
+It works well in a variety of rep ranges but is most prevalent in muscle-building workouts or as an accessory movement for strength workouts.

 How To Do

-- Connect a single handle attachment to the seated row.
-Place your right hand on the handle with a neutral grip (palm facing inwards).
+- Grasp the D-handle with your right hand with a neutral grip (palm facing inwards).

 11. Cable Twisting Standing Row